The Ultimate Merchant Cash Advance Guide For Small Businesses

 Most suppliers provide online applications, which makes the already rapid process easier for business owners.

 How To Apply For a Merchant Cash Advance?

-The application process is uncomplicated and straightforward, but you must be able to show that you have a stable monthly credit card volume of at least $4,500.
+The application process is uncomplicated and straightforward, but you must be able to show that you have a stable monthly volume of credit card sales of at least $4,500.
 Because of the fixed repayment percentage in the form of holdback rates, you'll want to think about your cash flow and whether you can handle losing a certain percentage of future card sales.

 Merchant Cash Advance Repayment Terms

-The repayment time is usually three to twelve months; the larger your credit card sales, the sooner you'll be able to return the merchant cash advance.
+The repayment period is usually three to twelve months; the larger your credit card sales volume, the sooner you'll be able to return the merchant cash advance.
 Remember that the repayment terms do not include fixed monthly payments but rather a percentage of credit card sales, and they can be daily or monthly credit card sales, for that matter.

 Percentage of Future Credit Card Sales

 Until the agreed-upon amount is repaid in full, the merchant cash advance provider deducts a percentage of your credit or debit card sales automatically.
 Let's imagine you need $50,000 to replace an essential part of your business.
 You apply for and are authorized for a $50,000 merchant cash advance.
-Thus, you owe $70,000 since the provider allocated a factor rate of 1.4 to the contract.
-As mentioned earlier, you will clear your $70K balance using a set percentage of future income.
+Thus, you owe $70,000 since the provider allocated a factor fee of 1.4 to the contract.
+As mentioned earlier, you will clear your $70K balance using a set percentage of future credit card receipts.